Project management has always been an important function in business, and it’s only getting more important as time goes by.

 - Release any resources (budget or personnel) who are no longer needed for the project

 - Review the work of third-party vendors or partners in order to close their contracts and pay their invoices

 - Archive project files for future reference and use

 After the project has been completed, a post-implementation review is often used to identify key lessons learned.
 Understanding what went well, what could be done differently, and what to stop doing can help inform and improve project management practices moving forward.

-As shown above, the specific tasks that consume a project manager’s time will vary substantially depending on which phases of the life cycle their projects are in.
+As shown above, the tasks that consume a project manager’s time vary substantially depending on which phases of the life cycle their projects are in.

-That being said, there are a number of general tasks that project managers can expect to perform on a daily basis.
+However, there are a number of general tasks that any good project manager can expect to perform on a daily basis.
 These include:

 - Communicating with team members: Project Management is all about communication, whether through emails, calls, daily check-ins, or team meetings.
 Project managers must communicate with the members of their team regularly to determine the status of various projects and potential roadblocks that will need to be resolved.

 - Communicating with key stakeholders: Just as important as communicating with your team is regularly updating key stakeholders on project progress and ensuring that the project still aligns with changing company initiatives.
 This communication can take many forms, including weekly or monthly reports, regularly updated dashboards, or quick emails, calls, or meetings.
 Regardless of the medium, getting comfortable communicating with data is an essential skill.